askmetoo/koku/docs/source/sources_setup_on_mac_using_docker.md

 cp v2_key.dev v2_key
 cp config/database.dev.yml config/database.yml
 ```
 4. Edit the database.yml to match sources database settings.
-Port, username, and password (have to add this line):
+The differences are the port, username, and password (you have to add this line):
 ```
 default: &default
   adapter: postgresql